Anorexia and Dieting: What’s The Connection

 • Create a network through social media, websites, chat forums

-The community that the pro ana movement offers is the greatest danger.
-We find a space where food shamers and those with disordered eating are encouraged to engage in toxic eating disorder practices.
+The community support that the pro ana/mia movements offer increases the likelyhood that these types of diets can lead to an eating disorder.
+Participants of pro ana pro mia diets will find a spaces where food shamers and those with disordered eating are encouraged to engage in toxic eating disorder practices.

-In pro ana culture, those with eating disorders are reassured that their actions are justified.
+In pro ana pro mia culture, those with eating disorders are reassured that their actions are justified and glorified.

 These types of diets can have a drastic impact on hunger and fullness cues, and it can be difficult to get your hunger cues back after dieting.